web3-authn/tatchi/examples/tatchi-docs/src/docs/concepts/vrf-sessions.md

 ### Cold path: mint/refresh a VRF session (requires WebAuthn)

 1. Create a fresh `MessageChannel` and attach ports to VRF + signer workers for `sessionId`.
-2. Run the normal VRF‑WebAuthn confirmation flow (confirm UI + TouchID/WebAuthn → `PRF.first_auth`).
+2. Run the normal VRF‑WebAuthn confirmation flow (confirm UI + TouchID/WebAuthn → credential with PRF outputs in `clientExtensionResults`).
 3. VRF worker derives `WrapKeySeed` (from `PRF.first_auth` + in‑memory `vrf_sk`) and stores `{WrapKeySeed, wrapKeySalt}` with TTL/uses in a VRF‑owned session.
-4. VRF worker sends `{WrapKeySeed, wrapKeySalt}` to the signer worker over the attached port; signer stores it and signals readiness.
+4. VRF worker sends `{WrapKeySeed, wrapKeySalt}` to the signer worker over the attached port; signer stores it.
-5. Main thread sends the signing request; signer decrypts, signs, and terminates.
+5. Main thread sends the signing request; if the seed hasn’t arrived yet the signer waits internally, then decrypts, signs, and terminates.

 ### Warm path: reuse a VRF session (no WebAuthn prompt)